AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/admin-2fa-email-notifications-not-being-received.md

     select * from core_config_data where path like '%trans_email%';
     ```

+    * If it doesn't return any results, it means that the Sender address has not been configured.
-    * Since you you don't have access to the admin, you will have to insert the configuration into the database.
+Since you you don't have access to the admin, you will have to insert the configuration into the database.
 Plug in the appropriate email address and run the MySQL statement:

     ```
     insert into core_config_data (scope,scope_id,path,value) values ('default',0,'trans_email/ident_general/email', your-email@here,com );